leonardokoen/bank-information-CRUD/README.md

 # Banks-CRUD-Application

-This is a CRUD application using Flask and Microsoft SQL Server to manage a table in the database that contains information about banks(name, location).
+This is a small CRUD application using Flask and Microsoft SQL Server to manage a table in the database that contains information about banks(name, location).

 ## Installation